lewisemm/checkpoint2/README.md

 ### How to use

 1. Open Terminal on your computer.
+2. Navigate to the project’s root directory (the checkpoint’s folder.)
-2. Run ```python checkpoint1.py```.
+3. Run ```python checkpoint1.py```.
 The app produces a menu similar to the one below.
 To select an item, input the number corresponding to the menu you want and press the enter key.

 	```
 		1. Allocate people to rooms